The BEST Home Fried Potatoes Recipe

 • Fried fish: So as I said to begin this article my pops would eat his home fried potatoes with fried fish.
 It’s actually a pretty common combo, although pork bacon is probably the most common thing people eat with it.

-• Fried Chicken: Fried chicken taste good with everything!
+• Fried Chicken: Fried chicken tastes good with anything!
 Lol!
 This would be a great option if you’re eating home fried potatoes for brunch or lunch, which I do on a late Sunday morning, early afternoon.

-• Eggs: Aside from meat, eggs, the most popular breakfast food, are an obvious choice.
+• Eggs: Aside from meat, eggs, the most popular breakfast side dish, are an obvious choice.
 I like mine nicely scrambled.
 You can have them scrambled with cheese or without, they taste great with home fries.

 Frequently asked questions